Ginger

 Perennial

 Ginger (Zingiber officinale) is a tropical, herbaceous perennial known for its underground rhizomes, which are used in cooking and medicine.
 It grows up to 1 meter (3 feet) tall, with narrow, lance-shaped leaves and small yellow-green flowers with purple streaks.
 Ginger thrives in warm, humid climates and requires rich, well-drained soil.
 It can be grown in the ground or in containers, making it versatile for home gardens.
-The plant's rhizomes spread underground, forming dense clusters that can be divided for propagation. 🌞💧 Sun and Water Requirements: - Prefers partial shade to full sun. - Requires moist, well-drained, fertile soil rich in organic matter. - Needs consistent watering but should not be waterlogged. ✂️🫘 Methods to Propagate: - Rhizomes: Plant sections of rhizomes with at least one growth bud. - Division: Established plants can be divided and replanted. - No seeds: Typically does not produce viable seeds. 🧑🌾👩🌾 When to Harvest: - Harvest rhizomes 8–10 months after planting when leaves start to yellow and die back. - Young ginger (baby ginger) can be harvested earlier for a milder flavor. - Cut and store rhizomes in a cool, dry place or refrigerate for fresh use.
+The plant's rhizomes spread underground, forming dense clusters that can be divided for propagation.
+Prefers partial shade to full sun.
+Requires moist, well-drained, fertile soil rich in organic matter.
+Needs consistent watering but should not be waterlogged.
+Rhizomes: Plant sections of rhizomes with at least one growth bud.
+Division: Established plants can be divided and replanted.
+No seeds: Typically does not produce viable seeds.
+Harvest rhizomes 8–10 months after planting when leaves start to yellow and die back.
+Young ginger (baby ginger) can be harvested earlier for a milder flavor.
+Cut and store rhizomes in a cool, dry place or refrigerate for fresh use.

 Good Neighbors